niko/nginx.filedist/README.md

 * Fileservers are organised in a tree with one master endpoint, the root.
 * Software on parent node and child nodes is identical.
 * No action is required on the parent node after child node reboot.
-* PUTs and DELETEs which fail to get distributed to the child nodes are written a HTML log to a file which then can be crawled (e.g. by wget) to catch up.
+* PUTs and DELETEs which fail to get distributed to the child nodes are written a HTML log to a file at `/__missing__` which then can be crawled (e.g. by wget) to catch up.
-* For provisioning of a new machine you can generate one (or many) html file with links to all the files.
+* For provisioning of a new machine you can generate one (or many) html file with links to all the files and put it into `/__index__`.
 How the file is created depends on your needs.
 This file can then be crawled (e.g. by wget).
 Consider throttling wget when doing this.
+* Example commands for PUT and DELETE, catch up and provisioning are available at `/__readme.txt`

 The bad and the ugly:

 * Needs a client_body_buffer_size as large as your largest files.
 The whole file is kept in memory.
 That's 25MB in our case which is not an issue.
 Really large files will be a problem.
 I considered using the upload module and a systemcall for subrequests to avoid this.
+As we didn't really need this I left it as (for now).

 Synopsis: